• Reedsport is a gateway to Oregon Dunes and Umpqua River adventures

 The Umpqua Discovery Center is the top attraction in downtown Reedsport.
 This museum brings the region’s natural and cultural history to life through interactive exhibits, dioramas, and friendly guides.

-Open daily (hours vary by season), admission is $8 for adults and $4 for kids ages 6–15.
+Open daily but hours vary by season.
 Kids under 5 are free!

 Just 3 miles east of town on Highway 38, the Dean Creek Elk Viewing Area is a must-see for wildlife lovers.
 This 1,100-acre preserve is home to about 120 wild Roosevelt elk.